 - Generally irritate the heck out of their owners

-Sounds like a great deal, right?
+That sounds like a great deal, right?
 Oh, wait… no. It doesn’t.
-When you opt for a tankless water heater instead, you get a longer lifespan and a significant reduction in all the annoyances that come with the outdated tank water heater technology.
+When you opt for a tankless water heater instead, you get a longer lifespan and a significant reduction in all the annoyances that come with outdated tank water heater technology.

-Whether these reasons to choose a tankless water heater to convince you or you have more questions before you decide, we invite you to get in touch with our team.
+Whether these reasons to choose a Lawrenceville tankless water heater are to convince you or if you have more questions before you decide, we invite you to get in touch with our Lawrenceville team.
 We’re happy to walk you through the selection process or set up an installation appointment.
-Give us a call at 770-285-8974 or request a free quote today.
+Call 770-415-8133 or request a free quote today.
 As we like to say, “If Water Runs Through It, Our Plumbers Can Fix It,” so make us your plumbing team right away.